mickelson/attract/Layouts.md

    * `size` - Get the current size of the image cache (in bytes).
    * `max_size` - Get the (user configured) maximum size of the image cache (in bytes).
+   * `bg_load` - Get/set whether images are to be loaded on a background thread.
+      Setting to true might make Attract-Mode animations smoother, but can cause a slight flicker as images get loaded.
+Default value is false.

 Member Functions: